jammsen/docker-palworld-dedicated-server/README.md

   - If your issue is done, close it and please consider giving this repo and the [Docker-Hub repository](https://hub.docker.com/repository/docker/jammsen/palworld-dedicated-server) a star
     - I will Inactivity-Close any issue thats not been active for a week
 - What NOT to do?
-  - Dont re-use issues / Dont necro!
+  - Don't re-use issues / Don't necro!
-    - You are most likely to chat/spam/harrass thoose participants who didnt agree to be part of your / a new problem and might be totally out of context!
+    - You are most likely to chat/spam/harass those participants who didn't agree to be part of your / a new problem and might be totally out of context!
   - If this happens, i reserve the rights to lock the issue or delete the comments, you have been warned!

 ## What you need to run this